Grilled Catfish Recipes For Authentic Southern Eating

 - Grilling whole catfish

-Grilled Catfish Tips
+Tips for Grilled Catfish Recipes

 For many beginners to grilling, the fear of fish falling apart and tumbling between the grill grates is enough to put them off.